ben-houghton-zz/AzureTextExtractionPipeline/README.md

 Now we have implemented the text extraction via OCR, our next steps are to perform some text analytics on the text we have retrieved.

-Key phrase extracrtion is valuable as it allows for the summary of documents into a few words so we cam more easily understand the context.
+Key phrase extraction is valuable as it allows for the summary of documents into a few words so we cam more easily understand the context.
 To implement this, follow this lab to create a HTTP Trigger Azure Function that will perform key phrase extraction -

 https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/keyphrasejsfunction.md